kleros/balancer-funds-recovery/README.md

 1. Transfer PNK's controller rights (in governor)
 1. Execute the attack (in governor)

-The governor enforces a strict order of transactions.
-This can be worked around by padding some transactions calldata if necessary.

 # Effects

 The pool will be drained.
 Thus the associated liquidity tokens (BPT) will lose almost all of their value.